Cashkid12/Cashkid12/README.md

 ### EquAI — AI Mathematics Assistant
 **Live Site:** https://equai-ai.vercel.app/

-An AI-powered mathematics assistant designed to **solve problems step-by-step**, focusing on learning and understanding rather than just answers.
+An AI-powered mathematics assistant that solves problems **step-by-step**, focusing on understanding rather than just answers.

-**Key Features**
+**Key Highlights**
 - Frontend built with React and Vite
-- Backend logic in Python (in progress)
+- Backend logic implemented in Python (in progress)
-- Clean and minimal UI for focus and clarity
+- Clean, distraction-free interface
 - Designed for students and learners

 ---